 At 11.26hrs, IJA paratroopers of the 2nd Raiding Regiment dropped over P1, then over the refineries four minutes later.
-At Plaju, 60 men from Lieutenant Nakao’s 1st Company landed mainly to the southwest, while some landed in the facility itself.
+At Plaju, 60 men from Lieutenant Nakao’s 1st Company landed mainly to the southwest, while some landed in the oil facility itself.
 As the paratroopers re-grouped and advanced, they placed flags on three distillation towers and started shutting down refinery equipment to prevent damage.

-The KNIL troops continued fighting into the night as they tried and failed to dislodge the remaining group of 15 paratroopers.
+The KNIL troops continued fighting into the night as they tried and failed to dislodge the last group of 15 paratroopers.
 As additional Japanese forces approached Palembang from the Musi River, the defenders began to withdraw.

 Sources